8 Best Softball Tryout Drills

 Aim

-This softball fielding drill focuses on developing correct fielding techniques while also serving as an excellent run and warm-up for players.
+This softball fielding drill focuses on developing a player’s fielding techniques.

 Preparation

-Have your tryout players line up in the outfield or put them in designated outfield positions.
-A coach, player, or even a machine will hit the balls to the field.
+Have your players line up in the outfield or put them in designated outfield positions.
+A coach, player, or even a machine will hit the balls into the field.

 1. The player, coach, or machine hits a ball for each outfielder so that they can field using the correct techniques.